Aboriginal and Torres Strait Islander commitment

 Through our Indigenous Australian governance framework [.pdf 195KB], Aboriginal and Torres Strait Islander academics, senior staff and leaders across Curtin work with community members to shape our strategic direction, policy and curriculum.
 Our Office of the Elder-in-Residence guides and coordinates our professional development, training, initiatives and curriculum for staff, students and the wider community.

-We remain strongly supportive of the Uluru Statement from the Heart – a critical step to formally addressing our shared history and walking towards a better future for all Australians – one that is based on self-determination and justice.
+We are proud to support the profound Uluru Statement from the Heart, a critical step to formally embracing our shared history and walking together towards a better future for all Australians – one that is based on self-determination and justice.

 Through our aspiration-raising activities in the community, we facilitate pathways for Aboriginal and Torres Strait Islander school students to access higher education.

 We are also committed to increasing the number of Aboriginal and Torres Strait Islander people employed at Curtin, from student placement roles through to senior academic and professional appointments.

 Aboriginal Student Placement Program

 Our Aboriginal and Torres Strait Islander students have opportunities to help prepare themselves for future careers through work placements at Curtin.

 Our Aboriginal and Torres Strait Islander students can access a range of customised support services to help them settle in and succeed at Curtin and in their future careers, including tutoring, counselling, work placements, financial assistance and Curtin Student Guild representation.

 Our goal is for all Curtin students to graduate with cross-cultural capability and have an applied understanding of local First Peoples’ katajininy warniny (translated from the Nyungar language as ‘ways of being, knowing and doing’).
 To achieve this, we have strived to ‘Indigenise’ our curriculum, immersing Aboriginal and Torres Strait Islander knowledge, practices and perspectives throughout.